Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab9-CDN.md

     ![Create CDN](media/AzurePortalMarketplaceCdn.png)

-2. Set the **Name** to **AzureKitCdn** (this name does not need to be globally unique - only unique within your Resource Group), choose the same Azure subscription and Resouce Group that you've been using throughout these labs.
+1. Set the **Name** to **AzureKitCdn** (this name does not need to be globally unique - only unique within your Resource Group), choose the same Azure subscription and Resouce Group that you've been using throughout these labs.
 (You do not need to specify a region because a CDN is inherently global.)

-    Set the **Pricing tier** to **S2 Standard Akamai**.
+1. Set the **Pricing tier** to **S2 Standard Akamai**.
 The main reason we're using Akamai here is that it can set up new endpoints more quickly than the alternatives, which is useful when you're trying to complete a lab.

     ![New CDN settings](media/CdnNew.png)

-    Click **Create**.
+1. Click **Create**.

-3. Once Azure has finished creating the profile, open the blade for it.
+1. Once Azure has finished creating the profile, open the blade for it.
 As always, you can just click the relevant icon in your resource group.

-    In the button bar near the top of the CDN profile blade, click the **+ Endpoint** button to add a new endpoint.
-(A single CDN profile can work with content from multiple web servers, and you set up one endpoint per server.
-We have only one web server, so we need just one endpoint.)
+1. In the button bar near the top of the CDN profile blade, click the **+ Endpoint** button to add a new endpoint.

     ![New endpoint](media/CdnNewEndpoint.png)

+	> A single CDN profile can work with content from multiple web servers, and you set up one endpoint per server.
+We have only one web server, so we need just one endpoint.

-4. Type in a name for the endpoint.
+1. Type in a name for the endpoint.
 This will need to be one that is not already taken.
 If you choose one that is in use, Azure will tell you by showing a red exclamation mark next to the name.
 You’ll need to pick a variation that makes it show a green tick.

-    **Note:** you will need this name in the next part of the lab, so take a note of the name you chose.
+    > **Note:** you will need this name in the next part of the lab, so take a note of the name you chose.

-    In the **Origin type** dropdown, select **Storage**.
+1. In the **Origin type** dropdown, select **Storage**.
 The Azure Kit stores all media gallery content in an Azure Storage blob container, so we need to point the CDN at that.

     ![Origin type](media/CdnOriginTypes.png)

 	The **Origin hostname** dropdown should now show a list of all the Azure Storage blob services in your subscription.

-Select one your create for the Azure Kit.
+1. Select one your create for the Azure Kit.

     ![CDN profile settings](media/CdnAddEndpoint.png)

-    Click **Add**.
+1. Click **Add**.

 	You can move on to the next part of the lab without waiting for Azure to finish.

-Note that if you wanted to serve up CSS and script through a CDN, you would need to configure a second CDN endpoint, because that content comes directly from the Web App.
+> **Note** If you wanted to serve up CSS and script through a CDN, you would need to configure a second CDN endpoint, because that content comes directly from the Web App.
 A CDN endpoint can provide content from only a single origin, and the one you just configured is pointing at an Azure Storage blob server.

 ## Part 2: Configure App to Use CDN